UCSD-ANF/puppet-intermapper/README.md

 ## Limitations

-- This module is designed for and tested on RedHat-family operating systems
+- This module is designed for and tested on RedHat-family and Debian-family operating systems
-- InterMapper package must be available in configured repositories
+- InterMapper package must be available in configured repositories or via repository management
+- Repository management only supported on Debian/Ubuntu systems
 - Nagios integration requires Nagios plugins to be installed separately

 ## Development